TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 ```

 ### Check example custom message
+Thanks to [Codaero](https://github.com/Codaero) for the custom message source code.

 Must have `--build-arg ADD_custom_msgs=1` added to the `docker build ...` command.
 ``` bash
 # First, install the ROS2 pacakge from the source